 Oxidative phosphorylation is the most efficient means of generating energy in cells, but it is not the only method.
 Substrate phosphorylation, for example, occurs in glycolysis and the Krebs’ Cycle, both of which generate two molecules of ATP, without relying on chemiosmosis or proton gradients.
 Furthermore, in the absence of oxygen, energy can be generated through fermentation or anaerobic respiration, although both of these processes are less efficient and may produce unwanted byproducts, such as lactic acid.

 Finally, the process of oxidative phosphorylation only occurs in eukaryotes; prokaryotes, on the other hand, such as bacteria, lack mitochondria, but can create a similar gradient in their own plasma membrane in order to generate ATP.
-You can learn more about the details of these anaerobic processes in other articles on this site.
+You can learn more about the details of these anaerobic processes in this article.

 - College Of Saint Benedict And Saint John’s University